Activating a base of donor organizers across race and class

 Moving money to movements

-We made this visual to show how the seven member funds in our network are using the Giving Project to move towards our vision of well-resourced liberation movements.
+We made this visual to show how the member funds in our network are using the Giving Project to move towards our vision of well-resourced liberation movements.
 GPN’s primary purpose is to build the capacity of Giving Project practitioners through an active peer learning community where we share innovations and adaptations.
 Grounded in our vision, priorities, and values, we evolve the Giving Project model within shifting conditions.
 We hope that anyone, anywhere can do a Giving Project and our secondary purpose is to support replication efforts.

 Graphic by Karla Rojas